memphisdev/save-zakar-hackathon/README.md

 * There are two types of potential submitted projects: early warning system and data visualization
 * You have a week to create one or more of the above projects using a prebuilt sensor system and data, Memphis.dev, and Streamlit
 * The submission deadline is Monday, August 7, 2023
-* The submission can take place at any time during the week and will be made via Google Form
+* The submission can take place at any time during the week
 * The winners will be announced on August 21, 2023

 ## Prizes 🎁